-As of 7/6/2021, 24 troopers are certified to complete hazardous materials inspections; 6 are certified to conduct passenger vehicle inspections, and 20 are certified to conduct cargo tank inspections.
+As of 7/6/2023, 17 troopers are certified to complete hazardous materials inspections; 3 are certified to conduct passenger vehicle inspections, and 15 are certified to conduct cargo tank inspections.
 In the HM partnership arena, the state of ND has a HM response plan that is tied to multiple partners and the national threat level.
-The NDHP has 24 personnel who routinely conduct HM inspections.
-In the HM review arena, the NDHP has 3 officers who conduct safety investigations of HM carriers.
-We have a goal that all MCSAP and MC troopers in the NDHP will be HM and cargo tank certified inspectors.
+The NDHP has 17 personnel who routinely conduct HM inspections.
+In the HM review arena, the NDHP has 3 officers who will begin conducting safety investigations of HM carriers.
+We have a goal that all MCSAP and MC troopers in the NDHP will be HM and cargo tank certified inspectors within 3 years of joining the MC Region.

-On May 20th, 2021, the USDOT and the Federal Motor Carrier Safety Administration identified "work zone safety" as an area of special emphasis to reduce CMV fatal crashes in construction zones nationwide.
+The USDOT and the Federal Motor Carrier Safety Administration identified "work zone safety" as an area of special emphasis to reduce CMV fatal crashes in construction zones nationwide.
 The North Dakota Highway Patrol will support that mission by changing its quarterly "mixed traffic enforcement blitzes" to "construction zone enforcement blitzes".
 These blitzes will be coordinated by MC sergeants; the results from those blitzes will be recorded on the quarterly MCSAP events spreadsheet, and forwarded to the MC Regional Commander and the Assistant Operations Commander each quarter.
-The NDHP cannot specifically identify certain areas of our state where work zone crashes occur more frequently, as specific work zones change every season in North Dakota to different locations throughout our state.
+The NDHP cannot specifically identify certain areas of our state where work zone crashes occur more frequently, as specific work zones change every season in North Dakota to different locations throughout ou, r state.
 Our work zone/construction season, at best, is only 6 to 7 months long per year, and that length changes every season.
-NDDOT notifies our agency of where they will be conducting construction, on May 1st of each year, and the construction zone season usually ends in October.
+NDDOT notifies our agency of where they will be conducting construction, on May 1st of each year, and the construction zone season usually ends in

+October.
 We do our best to work the construction zones that we are advised of by our department of transportation in the limited time that we have to work them.
 It is not feasible for the NDHP to identify specific zones or areas in our CVSP.